-- Judging will be announced at the end of each section.
+- Judging will be announced at the end of each morning, afternoon or evening session.

 - Prizes and participation awards will be presented at the Awards Ceremony held at the end of each session (morning, afternoon & evening).
 Performers must be on stage to receive their participation award.

-- Score sheets may be collected from the Check In Desk in the foyer at the end of each session.
+- Score sheets may be collected from the Music Desk side stage at the end of each session.

 - All troupe items will be allocated a unique, consecutive number that relates to the running of the whole day.
 Numbers will not be repeated for different sections. e.g. 1st section may have competitors 1-8,